 Net Promoter Score® is a metric used by companies to measure Customer Loyalty.
 Additionally, it also appraises the health of a company and its Growth potential.

 It was first developed by Frederick Reichheld in his seminal paper, ‘The One Number You Need to Grow’.
 Now, it is used widely by companies to gauge Brand Loyalty.

 How do you calculate Net Promoter Score®?

 Net Promoter Score® is based on Recommendation.
 And, recommendation drives Growth.
 Consequently, a high Net Promoter Score® is an indicator of high growth.

-Numr Research, a market research company in India, calculates Net Promoter Score® based on one simple question.
+Numr, a customer experience management (CXM) company calculates Net Promoter Score® based on one simple question.

 “How likely are you to recommend us (product/service) to a friend or a colleague?”

 Here, 0 stands for the least likely and 10 the most.